 We explore Krakow, one of the oldest cities in Poland and its first capital city.
 The entire Old Town area is listed on the UNESCO World Heritage List.
 See the amazing Wawel Hill with the first Polish royal residence, the Wawel Castle (exterior view) and the Cathedral, as well as the majestic St. Mary’s Church.
 We will also see the Cloth Hall, City Hall Tower, Kanonicza Street, where Pope John Paul II resided while living in Krakow and the Collegium Maius where he was a student.
 After lunch, on our own, we will visit the Divine Mercy Shrine in Lagiewniki, where Saint Faustina, the Apostle of Divine Mercy, lived and died.
 Celebrate Mass at the Shrine.
 We also visit the Have No Fear Center built in honor of St. John Paul.
 Dinner at leisure.
 Overnight at the hotel in Krakow.

 After breakfast, we enjoy a sightseeing tour of imperial Vienna, home of Strauss and Mozart and one of the most beautiful cities in the world.
 We see the spectacular St. Stephen’s Cathedral, and the Votiv Church where we celebrate Mass.
 At St. Stephen’s, we’ll see the miraculous image of Our Lady of Mariapocs, tour the Cathedral and its catacombs.
 We also visit Karlsplatz with its Church of St. Charles Borromeo and Otto Wagner’s Stadtbahn pavilions.
 Enjoy exploring the city on our own in the afternoon and be sure to taste the famous Vienna pastries such as Sacher cake.
 Dinner is at leisure tonight.
-Overnight in Vienna.
+Overnight in Vienna before we continue our pilgrimage to Bavaria for the Oberammergau Passion Play

-Following breakfast, we depart for Salzburg, a jewel set on the banks of the Salzach River, and the birthplace of Mozart.
+Following breakfast, we depart for Salzburg, Austria, a jewel set on the banks of the Salzach River, and the birthplace of Mozart.
 This afternoon we celebrate Mass at Maria Plain Shrine before arriving the city of music.
 Salzburg is compact and best explored on foot.
 Narrow, winding lanes and secluded passageways are evidence of its medieval roots.
 The heritage of the Catholic Church is evident in the Archbishop’s Residence and the decoration of the State Rooms, available for viewing.
 Visit the mighty Romanesque Cathedral, the Nonnberg Convent of Benedictine nuns, and the Fortress Hohensalzburg.
 We stop at Hellbrunn Palace to enjoy its gardens and hidden trick fountains.
-We then continue on toward Oberammergau, where we have a restful night and dinner at the hotel.
+We then continue on toward Oberammergau, where we have a restful night and dinner at the hotel before seeing the Passion Play.

-Today is the highlight of our tour, the world-famous Passion Play, staged every ten years and performed by the local community members.
-Started 367 years ago, it is still an authentic portrayal depicting the last week of Christ’s life.
-The play takes place at an outdoor stage, and the actors are people from the village who have prepared for their roles for many years.
-Enjoy time at leisure to explore the woodcarver’s village and visit the Oberammergau museum before the start of the play in the afternoon.
-We break for dinner before returning to the theater for the conclusion of the play.
+Today is the highlight of our tour, the world-famous Oberammergau Passion Play, staged every ten years and performed by the local Bavarian townspeople.
+Started 367 years ago, the Oberammergau Passion Play is still an authentic portrayal depicting the last week of Christ’s life.
+The play takes place upon an outdoor stage, and the actors are people from the village who have prepared for their roles for many years.
+Enjoy time at leisure to explore the woodcarver’s village and visit the Oberammergau Passion Play museum before the start of the play in the afternoon.
+We break for dinner before returning to the theater for the conclusion of the passion play.
 Mass will be celebrated in the morning.
 Overnight Oberammergau area.

 Departing Oberammergau, we celebrate Mass at the magnificent Ettal Monastery (TBC) before driving to Munich, the capital of Bavaria for an afternoon city tour.
 Our visit includes Frauenkirche (Church of Our Lady) the symbol of Munich with its towering twin onion-domed steeples.
 We also see Asamkirche, the most famous church in Munich, and the Marienplatz with its whimsical clock.
-Tonight, we have a fun and festive farewell dinner.
+Tonight, we have a fun and festive farewell dinner to celebrate the completion of our pilgrimage.

 After breakfast, we are transferred to the airport for our departure flight home.